ahmedsatti101/gomail/README.md

 Once you proceed, the authorization code will be in the URL of the current page after the `&code=` parameter.
 Copy what is after that up until but not including `&scope=`.
 Paste the code back into your terminal and press `Enter`.

-You read any of the returned emails by pressing `Enter` and an HTML page will open in your browser with the contents of your email.
+You can read any of the returned emails by pressing `Enter` and an HTML page will open in your browser with the contents of your email.